datasciencecampus/pygrams/docs/tech-report.md

 ## Patent Data

 Initially, we did not have access to [PATSTAT](https://www.epo.org/searching-for-patents/business/patstat.html#tab-1) (the world-wide patent archive), but were given access to samples from the UK's patent data in XML format.
-To enable us to use large numbers of patent abstracts as soon as possible, we imported the USPTO's [bulk patent](https://bulkdata.uspto.gov/) dataset, using data from 2004 onwards (as this was stored in a similar XML format).
-The XML data was scraped from the web using [beautifulsoup](https://www.crummy.com/software/BeautifulSoup/) and exported in data frame format for ingestion into pygrams.
+To enable us to use large numbers of patent abstracts as soon as possible, we imported the USPTO's
-Later, when patstat became available, we created an import tool which parsed the CSV format data supplied by patstat and directly exported in dataframe format, to avoid the need for an intermediate database.
+[bulk patent](https://bulkdata.uspto.gov/) dataset, using data from 2004 onwards (as this was stored in a similar XML format).
+The XML data was scraped from the web using [beautifulsoup](https://www.crummy.com/software/BeautifulSoup/) and exported in data frame format for ingestion into pyGrams.
+Later, when patstat became available, we created an import tool which parsed the CSV format data supplied by patstat and directly exported this in dataframe format, to avoid the need for an intermediate database.

-Besides patent data, we tried pyGrams with other text data sources like job adverts, survey comments, brexit consultations, coroners reports, tweets to name a few.
+Besides patent data, we have used pyGrams with other text data sources such as job adverts, survey comments, brexit consultations, coroners reports and tweets.

 # Objective 1: Popular Terminology

 When you type text into a computer it can't understand the words in the way that humans can.
 Everytime a character is typed that character is converted into a binary number that the computer can read but doesn't assign any meaning to.
 That said, the word *'key'* in *'key terms'* implies the computer needs to have some concept of 'meaning' to identify terms as *'key'*.
 The branch of Data Science responsible for processing and analysing language in this way is known as **Natural Language Processing (NLP)** and it provides many tools that Data Scientists can use to extract meaning from text data.

-## Previous and related work
-## Tfidf
+## Term Frequency - Inverse Document Frequency (TF-IDF)
 //T: Nice section.
-Only need to stretch that tfidf is a sparse matrix(mostly zeros).
+Only need to stretch that TF-IDF is a sparse matrix(mostly zeros)[Ian - suggest knocking a few values out of the matrix to make it sparse - only a few zeros in it at the moment].
 In the example shown as dense.
 Also, tf is the un-normalized term frequency.
 So if a word appears 5 times in a 200 word doc, tf=5.
-There is normalization on top of this to address doc size, we use l2 in our code. look here for example : http://datameetsmedia.com/bag-of-words-tf-idf-explained/
+There is normalization on top of this to address doc size, we use l2 in our code.
+[Ian - l2 is mentioned later in the section - so just needs to be clear its unnormalised initially?] look here for example : http://datameetsmedia.com/bag-of-words-tf-idf-explained/

-**PyGrams** uses a process called Term Frequency - Inverse Document Frequency or **TF-IDF** for short to convert text into numerical form.
+pyGrams uses a process called Term Frequency - Inverse Document Frequency or **TF-IDF** for short to convert text into numerical form.
 TF-IDF is a widely used technique to retrieve key words (or in our case, terms) from a corpus.
 The output of TF-IDF is a sparse matrix whose columns represent a dictionary of phrases and rows represent each document of the corpus.
-TFIDF can be calculated by the following equation:
+TF-IDF can be calculated by the following equation:

 $
 \displaystyle \begin{array}{lll}\\